ZhiyuanLck/vim-lf/README.md

 # Preview version of vim-lf

 vim-lf is a ranger-like/lf-like file explorer in vim popup.
+Call it simply by `:Lf <path>`.

 Project is in **preview**, which means:
 - Support only basic features.